oracle/docker-images/OracleManagementAgent/README.md

 repository.
 Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.

+**Note: The latest container files no longer require elevated privileges that were used to create a local system account in order to run the Oracle Management Agent and run the daemon process.
+The operator can now opt to create user accounts during image development (in Dockerfile) or at runtime they can simply provide the numeric UID and GID values that belong to a user found in the environment that hosts the container.**

 ## How to build and run

-Oracle Management Agent image uses the official `oraclelinux:7-slim` container image as the base image.
+Oracle Management Agent image uses the official `oraclelinux:8-slim` container image as the base image.

 #### Prerequisites